VirgilSecurity/virgil-ratchet-x/README.md

 During the initialization process, using Identity Cards and `rotateKeys` method we generate special Keys that have their own life-time:

-* **One-time Key (OTK)** - each time someone wants to create session with use, one one-time key is obtained and discarded from the server.
+* **One-time Key (OTK)** - each time someone wants to create session with user, single one-time key is obtained and discarded from the server.
-* **Long-time Key (LTK)** - rotated periodically (on a daily or monthly basis depending on the application developer's security considerations) and is signed with the Identity Private Key.
+* **Long-term Key (LTK)** - rotated periodically (daily or monthly based on the application developer's security considerations) and is signed with the Identity Private Key.

-With the open session, which works in both directions, Sender and Receiver can continue PFS-encrypted communication.

 ## Peer-to-peer Chat Example
-In this section you'll find out on hoe to build a peer-to-peer chat using Virgil Ratchet SDK.
+In this section you'll find out how to build a peer-to-peer chat using Virgil Ratchet SDK.

 ### Send initial encrypted message
-Let's assume Alice wants to start communicating with Bob and wants to send the first message:
+Let's assume Alice wants to start communication with Bob and wants to send the first message:
-- first of all, Alice has to create a new chat session by running the `startNewSessionAsSender` function and specify Bob's Identity Card
+- first, Alice has to create a new chat session by running the `startNewSessionAsSender` function and specify Bob's Identity Card
 - then, Alice encrypts the initial message using the `encrypt` SDK function
+- finally, Alice has to store generated session locally.
+The Ratchet SDK doesn't store and update sessions itself.
+That's why you need to use the `storeSession` SDK function for storing the chat sessions.

 ```swift
 import VirgilSDKRatchet